Jaahanara

 Jaahanara is a popular Bengali television soap opera that premiered on 3 September 2018 and aired on Colors Bangla.
-It was produced by Friends Communication and starred Shweta Mishra and Vicky Dev, Srabani Banik, Ananda Ghosh, and Sumit Samaddar.
-The show also marks the comeback of Payel De, who was earlier seen on Zee Bangla's Tobu Mone Rekho and Star Jalsha 's Ardhangini.
+It was produced by Friends Communication and starred Shweta Mishra, Vicky Dev, Srabani Banik, Ananda Ghosh, and Sumit Samaddar.
+The show also marked the comeback of Payel De, who was earlier seen on Zee Bangla's Tobu Mone Rekho and Star Jalsha's Ardhangini.
 The show was based on a Muslim family and Triple Talaque and was dubbed in Hindi as Jaahanara on Rishtey Europe/Colors Rishtey UK from 10 December 2018 to 11 December 2019.

 Series overview

 What happens when two sisters find themselves trapped in a deceitful marriage, married to the same man?
-Set against the backdrop of an orthodox society, this is the story of Jahaanara and Rubina who decide to take on the long-established system of ‘Triple Talaq’.
+Set against the backdrop of an orthodox society, this is the story of Jahaanara and Rubina, who decide to take on the long-established system of ‘Triple Talaq’.
 Seeking justice for shackled women everywhere, Jahaanara and Rubina's journey towards freedom is fraught with danger and disasters.

 Plot

 The story revolves around Nizamuddin Sheikh, a devout but progressive Muslim.
 He is against conservative practices of his religion.
-His two daughters, Rubina and Jahaanara, are of different nature.
-Jahaanara, a lawyer is fighting for those women who are victims of Triple Talaq.
-Rubina meanwhile marries Ashraf, the son of the rich and powerful Abdul Khan.
-Ashraf likes Jahaanara and gives Talaq to Rubina.
+His two daughters, Rubina and Jahaanara, are of different natures.
+Jahaanara, a lawyer, fights for women who are victims of Triple Talaq.
+Rubina, meanwhile, marries Ashraf, the son of the rich and powerful Abdul Khan.
+However, Ashraf likes Jahaanara and gives Talaq to Rubina.
 What happens next?